 Improving the quality of material streams through segregate collection, programs and public campaigns for enhancing recycling and reuse schemes, and deploying circular economy principles.

 Implementation of opportunities for avoidance, utilisation and treatment of food waste and improving the potential of carbon offset and sequestration.

 The Waste to Resources Network is led by San Francisco.

-The network particularly supports cities that have signed or plan to sign the Advancing Towards Zero Waste Declaration in reaching the following ambitious goals and targets:
+The network particularly supports cities that have signed or plan to sign the Zero Waste Accelerator in reaching the following ambitious goals and targets: